hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

 # Extending LiveSQL Functions

 LiveSQL includes the infrastructure to add custom database functions.
-These can represent built-in database functions, or other user-defined functions available in the database.
+These functions can represent built-in database functions, or other user-defined functions available in the database.

 To add new functions, create a `@Component` that include methods for each function.
 For example: